-Irish Life's vision is to be Ireland's home of Health and Wealth.
+Irish Life's vision is to be a driving force behind Ireland's financial, physical and mental wellbeing.
 To achieve this vision we provide our customers with the highest quality advice and guidance, that anticipates their changing needs at each stage of their life.
 This is backed by market leading product solutions and the highest standards of customer care.